 At this point it is hard to know whether this book will stick to my mind once I’ve got some distance from it.
 So will it become a classic post-9/11 novel?
-When I finished it down I thought it could.
-But maybe after a few days and a few books have passed by – not to mention more time since the period it sums up - I will not remember that I once spent a lovely time wandering around New York thinking about what cricket could do to that terrific city.
+When I finished it, I thought it could.
+But maybe after a few days and a few books have passed by — not to mention more time since the period it sums up — I will not remember that I once spent a lovely time wandering around New York thinking about what cricket could do to that terrific city.
 I hope that is not the case.

-The last sentence in White’s ”Here is New York” is one of those superb moments in literature, when a great insightful piece is concluded with style and substance that makes the reader think for decades to come.
+As a final note, and with some potential spoilers — so be careful! — the last sentence in White’s “Here is New York” is one of those superb moments in literature, when a great insightful piece is concluded with style and substance that makes the reader think for decades to come.
 Here White is talking about an old, battered willow tree:

 In a way it symbolizes the city: life under difficulties, growth against odds, sap-rise in the midst of concrete, and the steady reaching for the sun.
-Whenever I look at it nowadays, and feel the cold shadow of the planes, i think: “This must be saved, this particular thing, this very tree.”
-If it were to go, all would go – this city, this mischievous and marvelous monument which not to look upon would be like death.
+Whenever I look at it nowadays, and feel the cold shadow of the planes, I think: “This must be saved, this particular thing, this very tree.”
+If it were to go, all would go — this city, this mischievous and marvelous monument which not to look upon would be like death.